1. How is ICMT different from the other Metaphysical Schools/Colleges?

 A. No. Some schools take the "fast-food" approach, churning out many hundreds of graduates each year.
 In fact, it is quite possible with some schools, to go through an entire degree program without any personal contact with the faculty - only the occasional form letter, or solicitation to sign-up for their newest program.

 ICMT is different.
 From start to finish, you are encouraged to interact with the faculty.
-We are here to help guide you through the program whenever you need us.
+While much of the work is done on your own, we are here to help guide you through the program whenever you need us.
 We feel this is a much more personalized approach and is of the utmost importance to the overall quality and effectiveness of your studies at ICMT.

 Some schools teach only from the writings of their founder, potentially leaving the student with a weak understanding of the long and varied history of Metaphysical Thought throughout the ages.
 The curriculum at ICMT helps the student explore these topics in depth, thus creating a strong foundation of Metaphysical understanding.